IngPatricia/-Faculty-Database-System-/README.md

 The project consisted on five parts:

    **First** part:
-        Identifying the entities, and developing the business rules acoding to what was required from the case study.
+        Identifying the entities, and developing the business rules according to what was required from the case study.

-   The following image as an small example of the case study:
+   The following image as a small example of the case study:
    ![](images/case%20study%20example%20.png)

    Syntax used for the bussiness rules:  Each/A/An ENTITY_1 May/Must Relationship_Verb_Phrase number ENTITY_2
-   Any assumptios where cleary stated to make sure that the requirements were meet.
+   Any assumptios were stated to make sure that the requirements were meet respectively.
    ![](/images/business%20rule%20example.png)

    Overall, these were the identified entities:
    ![](/images/entities%20example.png)

    **Second** part:
     Based on the business rules, a logical ERD was constructed using Visual Paradigm.
-Here primary & foreign keys, disjoint & overlapping relatioships, cardinality & participatio, and assumpitions were included.
-All the M:N relationsips resolved by creating a briding entity, and Crow’s Foot notation used to show connectivity.
-More details can be found in the image below:
+Here, the primary & foreign keys, the disjoint & overlapping relatioships, the cardinality & participation, and any assumpitions were included.
+All the M:N relationsips resolved by creating multiple briding entities, and Crow’s Foot notation used to show connectivity.
+More details can be found on the image below:

    ![](/images/ER4.jpg)